Cuda-Chen/cuda-chen.github.io/_posts/2020-06-29-streamlit-docker-heroku-part-2.md

 ```

 ## Warping Up
-In this part, I show the Docker configuration of this project, and tell you the problems
+In this part, I show the Docker configuration of this project, and tell you two problems
-when I was building and executing this container.
+when I was building and executing my built container.